Best Way to Drive Around Australia

 Uluru (Ayers Rock) is a 550-kilometre side trip each way from Alice Springs (along a dirt track if you use the Merinee Loop road).

 Almost all dirt roads have these corrugations.
-They will damage passenger cars and standard caravans.
+They will damage passenger cars and standard travel trailers.

-Going from east to west is approximately 6,500 kilometres each way and is feasible with a caravan if you have the right experience and the right towing combination.
+Going from east to west is approximately 6,500 kilometres each way and is feasible with a travel trailer if you have the right experience and the right towing combination.

 In considering the best way to drive an RV around Australia, there are a number of possible starts and finish points on each coast.
 One major route – from far north Queensland, via Alice Springs, to Halls Creek in Western Australia – is scenic around Alice Springs but otherwise flat and uninteresting.
 It is dirt and often heavily corrugated dirt for much of the way but is progressively being bitumenised.
-This route should only be attempted with a caravan built for this purpose and a four-wheel-drive tow vehicle.
+This route should only be attempted with a travel trailer built for this purpose and a four-wheel-drive tow vehicle.
 This route should also not be attempted at any time except winter – as inland temperatures can approach 50 degrees C.

 There is one alternative (dirt) road in the Kimberley (the Gibb River Road), but a four-wheel-drive tow vehicle is necessary to access the few camping sites along it.

 Best Way to Drive an RV Around Australia – beware of the distance

 Be aware there are long distances between towns in many parts of Australia.

 Up north, along most of Western Australia’s coastline, and along the 1400 kilometre (875 miles) Nullarbor Plain that connects East to West, towns are few, small and a long way apart.
 When you do reach a remote town, it may have only a single and often basic motel.
 In some places, the only habitation is a roadhouse.
 A roadhouse is a fuel stop with often truly basic accommodation.

 Try not to cover more than 200 kilometres a day.
-Driving with a caravan in tow is more tiring than driving a vehicle alone.
+Driving with a travel trailer in tow is more tiring than driving a vehicle alone.
 A camper trailer, however, is barely noticeable.